PixifyAI/nextiptv/README.md

 ## API Endpoint

-*   `/api/iptv-proxy`: This route likely acts as a proxy for external IPTV services.
+*   `/api/iptv-proxy`: This route acts as a proxy for external IPTV services.
 The implementation details are in `app/api/iptv-proxy/route.ts`.